nibanks/learn-to-code-c-sharp/README.md

-# learn-to-code-c-sharp
+# Learn to Code using C#
-An introduction to learning to code, using C#
+The following is meant to be a general introduction to coding.